+'''

 select partition q as First partition

 select vector s as First vector

 Operations/Vector+Partition/

 Functional Composition PartitionVector

+'''

-For the partition worksEQ, we computed the "reduced" networks CiR, WAr, WKr, WJr and the partitions YearR and DCr as well as the vector NPr.
+For the partition q = worksEQq, we computed the networks CiteR, WAr, WKr, WJr and the partitions YearR and DCr as well as the vector NPr.
 Their sizes are shown in Table 2.2.
-For example, the network WAr has 179049 nodes - 116906 works and 62143 authors